jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/helm/example.md

 ## Prerequisites

   * kubectl needs to be installed and configured to access cluster
-  * Good: helm works as unprivliged user as well - Good for our setup
+  * Good: helm works as unprivileged user as well - Good for our setup
   * install helm on ubuntu (client) as root: snap install --classic helm
     * this installs helm3
   * Please only use: helm3.
 No server-side comoponents needed (in cluster)